rebroad/breezy-desktop/XORG_VIRTUAL_XR_API.md

 ```

 - `XR-0` is a **virtual connector/output** exposed by the modesetting driver.
-- RandR clients (XFCE display tool, apps) see `XR-0` as a normal monitor.
+- RandR clients (display settings tools, apps) see `XR-0` as a normal monitor.
 - Breezy:
   - Reads `XR-0` geometry/placement via RandR.
   - Captures its content from an associated off-screen buffer / pixmap.